 - Carefully align the battery holder over the motors and press the holder against the motors.

 Note, depending on the width of your flat item, the battery holder could fit between the axles of the motors.
-If the battery holder fits between the motors but not the axles, cut a piece of cardboard of an appropriate size to support the battery holder and hot glue it to the motors.
+If the battery holder fits between the motors but not the axles, cut a piece of cardboard or jumbo craft sticks of an appropriate size to support the battery holder and hot glue it to the motors.
 Then mount the battery holder on the cardboard.